techidaily/site-fox-helps/source/_posts/2024-approved-bypassing-education-tips-on-skipping-edgenuity-online-video-lessons.md

 * Refresh Edgenuity.
 * Drag the marker to the end of the video.

-### Here's How To Make More Interesting Tutorial Videos With [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) \- For All The Educators
+### Here's How To Make More Interesting Tutorial Videos With Wondershare Filmora

 **Students are more likely to accept videos.**